Apply for a Library Card Online

 - All ILL items must be returned to the library in person and never be put into a bookdrop.

 - To renew an ILL item, call the ILL office (504 596-2572) at least 3 days prior to the due date.
-The dute date is determined by the library that loaned the item.
 A single renewal is usually (but not always) allowed.

 What are the fines for overdue